-- Exam 1: Thursday, September 24th in lab
+- Exam 1: Thursday, September 20th in lab

-- Exam 2: Thursday, October 22nd in lab
+- Exam 2: Thursday, October 18th in lab

-- Exam 3: Thursday, November 12th in lab
+- Exam 3: Thursday, November 15th in lab

-- Final Exam: Wednesday, December 16th, 7:00-10:00pm
+- Final Exam: Tuesday, December 18th, 1:30-4:30pm

-Note that the exams during the term are scheduled during our lab to provide you with extra time to complete them.
+The exams during the term are scheduled during our lab to provide you with extra time to complete them.
+Note that seating will be randomized for exams.
 It is impossible to construct fair makeup exams in mathematics; thus my policy is that there are no makeup exams.
 Record the above dates in your calendar now to ensure that you will be present.
 The final exam will be weighted as two exams.
 Since there are sometimes situations beyond your control, such as illness and medical or family emergencies, which may require you to miss an exam, I will drop your lowest exam grade when calculating your course grade.
 (If you have two such emergencies, we will discuss how to proceed.)
 This policy applies to all class members regardless of whether one experiences such an emergency.
 (If the final is your lowest grade, it is dropped just once.)
 Thus you will have four exam grades that will contribute to your exam average.